willnorris/imageproxy/README.md

 trivial to discover the base URL being used.
 Even when a base URL is specified, you can always provide the absolute URL of the image to be proxied.

+### Scaling beyond original size ###

+By default, the imageproxy won't scale images beyond their original size.
+However, you can use the `scaleUp` command-line flag to allow this to happen:

+    imageproxy -scaleUp true

 ## Deploying ##